PheeZz/TeamsAfkBot/README.md

 There are two options:

-1. Install the required libraries and run the main.py file
+1. Install the required libraries and run the main.py file `pip install pyautogui`
+`pip install requests`
+`pip install opencv-python`
+`pip install pyYAML`

-2. Run TeamsAfkBot.exe in the root folder, but in this case, initialization before starting the bot itself will take ~ 15 seconds (depending on hardware)
+3. Run TeamsAfkBot.exe in the root folder, but in this case, initialization before starting the bot itself will take ~ 15 seconds (depending on hardware)